douglasrizzo/obsidian_gruvbox_alt/README.md

 # Obsidian + gruvbox alternative

 This is my take on the [Obsidian gruvbox style by insanum](https://github.com/insanum/obsidian_gruvbox).
-My motivation for the changes was to add more contrast and larger fonts.
+I wanted larger fonts and more contrast (you can guess why), but ended up making small cosmetic changes.
+The graph view is the default one.
 List of changes [here](#changes).

 ![](dark.png)